VCurry20/-pands-problem-sheet/README.md

 print ( "Your phrase revert and missing every second letter is: " + (phrase[::-2]))
 ```

-This code asks the user for an input - example " The quick brown fox jumps over the lazy dog." .
+This code asks the user for an input - for example " The quick brown fox jumps over the lazy dog.".
+This phrase is confirmed to the user.
+The program then prints the sentence reverted, and then prints the sentence reverted and missing every second letter.
+The code ```[::-2]``` means basically from the beginning to the end of the sentence, ie the full sentence should be written to the power of first minus one - backwards; and then to the power of minus 2 - so sliced missing everysecond letter.

 The program reverts this input and returns the sentence missing every second letter - example output ".o zletrv pu o wr cu h".
 This program uses slicing and also reversing.

 References: